The Application Process

 Rejections

-If we reject you and it does not work out, do not despair.
-We have a high number of applications each year and thresholds can be very high, but we always offer feedback on the interview process.
-We do welcome re-applications, should this be your wish for next year, and we have a webpage dedicated to gap years, with tips on how to make the best out of the time off school.
+If your application is rejected, there are still options available to you.
+We receive a high number of applications each year and competition can be very high, but we always offer feedback on the interview process.
+We welcome reapplications for the next academic year, and we have a webpage dedicated to gap years, with tips on how to make the best use of this time.

 You made it: you have an offer!
 Now you have to make sure you fulfill the conditions of your offer in time to start in October.
 Make sure you attend all the Offer Holder events, and study hard for your exams so you can achieve the grades you have been predicted.

-Once you have your grade, if you have sat your tests at School/College most of these will be automatically communicated to us from UCAS.
-However if you are independently sitting your assessment or are required to provide your qualification results (you will be told if this is the case), these must be sent to Medicine UG Admissions
+Your grades will be usually communicated to us via UCAS automatically if you have sat your exams at a UK school or college.
+However, if you are independently sitting your assessment or are required to provide your qualification results (you will be told if this is the case), these must be sent directly to Medicine UG Admissions.